ARCHIVES OF PIANOFORTE MAKERS

 A lot of my time goes on a branch of the visual arts, restoring or reconstructing old illustrations, and making them clearer and more presentable for display.
 I came across an unusual problem when I found these 6 rare illustrations of Robert William Hume’s designs for Piano Fortes on the website of the Metropolitan Museum, New York, www.metmuseum.org - perhaps from the 1830s.
 These were very messy, separate, unrestored drawings, and I wanted to enhance them and bring them together here, but the Met didn’t know what to do when I asked permission to use my enhanced, edited, coloured version of their pictures, and asked them about a fee.
 All they could say was that this picture does not appear on their website.
 Well, of course it doesn’t!
 Vague copyright advice seems to suggest that, as with sheet music, my version of the artwork is my own “intellectual property”, and not subject to the same restrictions that would apply if I published the originals directly.
 Certainly, the response from the Patents Office has backed up that idea.
 If anyone has any better advice for me, please email, because it arisen several times since then, and I think the picture above is an important snapshot of piano history.
 With so many websites pinching material, I don’t think they know how to handle honesty.
 Unfortunately, several sources have carefully ducked the issue and avoided answering the question of copyright on what, after all, is not their original picture.

-Most piano firms have no surviving archives, and as far as we are aware, Broadwoods are the only major British maker whose archives are available for reference, at the Surrey History Centre, and provide genuine, original information, but a fairly small amount.
+Most piano firms have no surviving archives, and as far as we are aware, Broadwoods are the only major British maker whose archives are available for reference, at the Surrey History Centre, and provide you with genuine, original information about your piano, but a fairly small amount.
 The last time I checked, researchers could go independently at their own expense (£7.75 per day), or ask the centre to quote for doing the work for them (£34.40 per hour), or go through Broadwoods (£60).
 (Prices may have increased.)
 Alastair Laurence says "The fee pays for a thorough search throughout the Broadwood volumes at Surrey Archives, which usually takes at least one hour for each number searched.
 The archives give the day, month and year when the piano was finished at the factory, the name and address of the first purchaser, the selling price, and often, interesting technical information.
 The Broadwood archives also give the method of transportation of any sold piano (road, rail or sea) and even the name of the ship if an export order is involved.
 Finally, the archive will often have further references to any particular instrument if that same instrument is hired, moved, brought in for repair etc., or taken in part exchange."

 A book was published about the Broadwood archives in 2006, and they had an exhibit (along with our own PianoHistory.Info room) at an Archives Day at Finchcocks, Kent in 2006.
 It seemed a strange situation, because although Broadwoods had genuine, original archive material, our muniments were probably the best hope for the majority of people with any other British pianos.
 It was also interesting to note how many references in the talk about Broadwoods tied in with items which just happened to be there in our own displays.